-If a child receives 3 red behaviour slips during one half term, a meeting will be called by the year group Team Leader.
+If a child receives 3 red behaviour slips during one half term, a meeting will be called by the year group Team Leader/Phase leader or member of Senior Leadership.
 Parents will be invited into school to discuss their child's behaviour.